 Course Type: Risk management

+The training program is designed from an international perspective.
 Course components include a digital textbook, computer-based training and an examination.
 These digital components can be hosted by ManchesterCF or via an institution’s learning management system.
+The online training contains animated examples and learning activities.

 Regulators are demanding increased attention to detail within a financial institution’s AML/ATF training.
 ManchesterCF’s solutions meet then exceed those expectations.